Trainee Testimonials

 I’ve been fortunate enough to have been able to live in Bristol and commute to all parts of the rotation which is true of most of Severn.
 It is truly a fantastic city to live in and I’ve made some great friends (mostly at work!)
 Like many of my colleagues, now I’m here I really don’t ever want to leave!

-Dr James Seddon - OOPE
+Dr James Seddon

 I arrived in the Severn Deanery in 2007 and spent two excellent years working at Gloucester and Cheltenham as a paediatric registrar - fun, well-supported, interesting patient mix, excellent colleagues and good facilities.
 As a trainee, the Severn Deanery is a unique place as it not only boasts some of the finest district general hospitals in the country but also a state-of-the-art specialist children’s hospital.
 Bristol as a city is amazing – large enough to have everything that could be offered but small enough to be manageable, intimate and friendly.
 You are situated within striking distance of the mountains of South Wales and the delights of the West Country.
 However, you are also pretty close to London, Birmingham and the rest of the country.
 Bristol is a Mecca for outdoor enthusiasts and excellent mountain biking and hiking are right on your doorstep.
 The rest of the towns in the region are fun and friendly and the Cotswolds are easily accessible.

 I trained at Cambridge and Imperial and after a year in Australia undertook my Senior House Officer training in London.
 Following that, I spent nine months with Médecins San Frontières doing some relief medicine in Côte D’Ivoire and three months as an expedition doctor in Patagonia.
 I am currently in Cape Town studying for a PhD and looking into paediatric multidrug-resistant tuberculosis.
 The Severn Deanery has been very supportive of my slightly unconventional career path and I am looking forward to returning to the deanery to complete my paediatric training when I have finished my PhD.
-Ultimately I would like to work in paediatric Infectious Diseases and International Child Health
+Ultimately I would like to work in paediatric Infectious Diseases and International Child Health.

 Severn Deanery Paediatrics.
 Just Do It.